AlexanderC04/tic-tac-toe/README.md

 # Library

-This is a solution to the [PROJECT: LIBRARY](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/library)
+This is a solution to the [PROJECT: TIC TAC TOE](https://www.theodinproject.com/paths/full-stack-javascript/courses/javascript/lessons/tic-tac-toe)

 ## Description

-Build of a full Library design.
-Practice project for JS constructor.
+make a Tic Tac Toe game you can play in your browser!.
+Practice project for JS Factory Functions and the Module Pattern.

 ### Screenshot